-Caves are made in conglomerate rock in a cliff towering to the south-west of village.
-On the top of this rock there are remnants of an ancient fort.
+Caves are formed in conglomerate rock on a cliff towering to the southwest of the village.
+On top of this rock, there are remnants of an ancient fort.
 Part of the facade wall of caves has been reinforced with a wall of boulders.

-There opens wide, beautiful view in Indus valley from the caves.
+There opens a wide, beautiful view of the Indus valley from the caves.

-Interior of caves is simple – ceiling for most part has been left without changes, with large boulders perched in conglomerate.
-Walls though are plastered with clay and covered with bright colored paintings.
-Paintings consist of a large amount of smaller miniatures showing the many deities of Buddhist panteon.
+The interior of caves is simple – the ceiling, for the most part, has been left without changes, with large boulders perched in the conglomerate.
+The walls though are plastered with clay and covered with bright-colored paintings.
+Paintings consist of a large amount of smaller miniatures showing the many deities of the Buddhist pantheon.

-Interesting feature of paintings are some miniatures showing Hevajra – one of ishta-devas (final achievement of personal meditation, fully enlightened being) and Samvara, guardian deity.
-In some cases there is drawn two-handed (in a case of Samvara – four-armed) form of these deities, in some – twelve-armed form.
-These are two parallel lineages in perception of this deity, a meeting of Indian and Tibetan traditions.
+An interesting feature of paintings is some miniatures showing Hevajra – one of ishta-devas (final achievement of personal meditation, fully enlightened being) and Samvara, guardian deity.
+In some cases, there is drawn two-handed (in the case of Samvara – four-armed) form of these deities, in some – twelve-armed form.
+These are two parallel lineages in the perception of this deity, a meeting of Indian and Tibetan traditions.

 Surroundings of Saspol have numerous other monuments of history including large boulders with ancient petroglyphs.

-Saspol Caves are included in the following list:
+Saspol Caves are included in the following article: